sorokadima/LLM-engineer-handbook-uaUK/README.md

 # LLM-engineer-handbook
 🔥 Large Language Models(LLM) have taken the ~~NLP community~~ ~~AI community~~ **the Whole World** by storm.

+Why do we create this repo?

+- Everyone can now build an LLM demo in minutes, but it takes a real LLM/AI expert to close the last mile of performance, security, and scalability gaps.
-The LLM space is complicated!
-This repo provides a curated list to help you navigate; it includes a collection of Large Language Model frameworks and tutorials, covering model training, serving, fine-tuning, and building LLM applications.
+- The LLM space is complicated!
+This repo provides a curated list to help you navigate so that you are more likely to build production-grade LLM applications.
+It includes a collection of Large Language Model frameworks and tutorials, covering model training, serving, fine-tuning, LLM applications & prompt optimization, and LLMOps.

 *However, classical ML is not going away.
 Even LLMs need them.
 We have seen classical models used for protecting data privacy, detecing hallucinations, and more.
 So, do not forget to study the fundamentals of classical ML.*